Russian President Putin said Russia is “getting off the needle” of raw material exports

 All in all, almost 40mn tonnes of oil and petroleum products were directed from western to eastern markets last year, he said, adding that this year out of 223mn tonnes of oil and oil products that used to be exported to western markets direction, only 87mn tonnes, or 40%, were expected to remain.

-Nevertheless, oil exports this year are expected to fall this year by 20mn tonnes compared to 2022, according to Energy Minister Nikolay ShulgiNovember
+Nevertheless, oil exports this year are expected to fall by 20mn tonnes compared to 2022, according to Energy Minister Nikolay Shulginov.

 "Oil output with condensate will go down by probably around 20mn tonnes compared with last year," the minister told Izvestiya.